 Each well was slug tested three times unless field conditions due to slow recovery were not allowing three replicates.
 The data was imported and analyzed with the software Aqtesolv (HydroSolve, Inc.) using Hvorslev solution (Hvorslev 1954).
 Summarized results are found in Table S1

-S1.3 Calculation of Rayleigh Number based on Wooding (1996)
+S1.3 Calculation of Rayleigh Number based on Wooding et al. (1997)

 The macroscopic Rayleigh Number is calculated by: